 - Programming for Actuarial Work – exploring and supporting the adoption of best practice computer programming concepts and techniques in daily actuarial work

-- Risk Considerations for Autonomous Vehicles – seeking to identify the key risks associated with AV and examning in detail how the insurance industry might be affected
+- Risk Considerations for Autonomous Vehicles – seeking to identify the key risks associated with AV and examining in detail how the insurance industry might be affected

-- UK Asbestos – investigating asbestos related claims, collect UK based data, investigate trends and react accordingly
+- UK Asbestos – investigating asbestos-related claims, collect UK based data, investigating trends, and reacting accordingly

 All members are encouraged to volunteer for a research working party